daattali/beautiful-jekyll/_drafts/summer-2021-homeschool-resources-and-routine.md

 **Related:** See [this blog](https://www.simplehomemom.com/the-ultimate-stress-free-planning-method-anyone-can-use/) on loop planning if you're wondering what that's all about: [The Ultimate Stress Free Planning Method Anyone Can Use](https://www.simplehomemom.com/the-ultimate-stress-free-planning-method-anyone-can-use/)

+**_Lunch:_**

+* Podcast: saints, classical kids, French, science, little sprouts
+* Readalouds when time allows

 ### INDEPENDENT WORK

 **_Daily:_**

-Language Arts:
+* Language Arts:
+  Theo's loop – free writing/motor control/written narration
+  • Felix's loop – Printing/copywork
+  • Arthur's loop – letters/printing
+* Math:

   Theo:
-Felix:
-Arthur:

-Math:

-MEP and Beast Academy
+  Felix: MEP and Beast Academy

-**_Independent work time:_**

-daily work
-Language Arts:
-• Theo – free writing/motor control/written narration
-• Felix – Printing/copywork
-• Arthur – letters/printing

-Math: Felix MEP, Theo Beast Academy – both working with me
-Readings
+* Daily readings
-French: duolingo
+* French: duolingo
-Piano
+* Piano

-LUNCH

-**_Lunch:_**

-Podcast: saints, classical kids, French, science, little sprouts
-Readalouds

-QUIET time
+### QUIET TIME

-Blogs :
+Our quiet time routine is after lunch, at around 1-3.
+Sometimes more, sometimes less.

+The kids:

+* Brush their teeth
+* Read an assigned book
+* Read a bit from the Bible
+* Tidy up their bedroom
+* Watch a show or two

 Cta simplify your homeschool life..
 Link amazon for what I could.